quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/upgrade-guide.md

 - `calendarDays`
 - `calendarSystem`

-The existing Gregorian fields remain the source of truth for model values, routes, storage, and event handling:
+When `calendar-system` is active, the component's date-bearing values are native to that adapter.
+The existing timestamp-shaped fields remain the primary fields for model values, routes, storage, and event handling:

 - `timestamp`
 - `start`
 - `end`
 - `days`

+Use `calendarIdentity.gregorianDate` when an external API, database, export, or analytics boundary still expects Gregorian ISO dates.
+Use `calendarIdentity.epochDay` when you need a neutral cross-calendar comparison key.

 When a calendar adapter is active, QCalendar now derives `outside` and disabled slot state from the adapter month boundary.
-The existing `disable-*` props still compare against Gregorian model dates, so stored dates and app logic do not need to change when an adapter is used for presentation.
+The existing `disable-*` props use the same native date contract as the active adapter, so Saka or Hijri disabled dates can be supplied in the same calendar as the view.

 See [Calendar Adapters](/developing/calendar-adapters) for the integration contract and view-specific examples.